tkn-tub/ns3-gym/doc/manual/source/wifi.rst

 distribution and is compared against the probability of error.

-To evaluate the probability of error, we start from the piecewise linear functions shown in Figure @ref{fig:snir} and calculate the SNIR function.
+To evaluate the probability of error, we start from the piecewise linear functions shown in Figure :ref:`snir` and calculate the SNIR function.

 .. _snir:

 .. figure:: figures/snir.*

-   SNIR function over time.
+   *SNIR function over time.*

 From the SNIR function we can derive bit error rates for BPSK and QAM modulations.
 Then, for each interval l where BER is constant, we define the